Turtle233/2025-intern-records/README.md

 - Significantly enhanced atmospheric data interpretation through visual analytics
 ---
 # Contact

-If you would like more information, feel free to contact:
+If you have any question or would like more information, feel free to contact:
  Ruixuan Zhang
  zhang14@nsuok.edu